StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 #### Note: All shell commands from now on assume you are at the root of the project and the virtual environment is active

-Now you can start up the backend locally
+Now you can start up the backend locally.

 ```bash
 python app.py